No. 6 USC defense clamps down, beats Washington State 30-14 – KION546

 Washington State: The offense bogged down mightily in the second half, and while that’s mostly a credit to USC’s defense, fans won’t like the mix of drops and unsuccessful play calls.
 The Cougars clearly have talent on offense, and they can do better than this.

-USC: The Trojans have reached the halfway point of Riley’s debut regular season with very few reasons for complaints, beyond injuries.
-The defense is relying less on turnovers and more on solid overall play, which is encouraging as the Trojans head to a showdown with the defending Pac-12 champion Utes.
+USC: The Trojans have very few reasons for complaints, beyond injuries.
+While the offense took the necessary steps to establish the running game, the defense relied less on turnovers and more on solid overall play, which is encouraging as the Trojans head to a showdown with the defending Pac-12 champion Utes.

 POLL IMPLICATIONS